 Istria is the largest peninsula in the Adriatic Sea, located between Trieste and Kvaerner Gulf.
 The massif of Učka Mountain rises above the Kvarner Gulf and on a clear day, you can enjoy incredible views of the Istrian hills, Kvarner islands, Italian Alps and the Bay of Trieste.
 There are several hiking paths through the lush forest that takes you to the beautiful waterfall and along the canyons and Učka’s sharp ridge.
 This karst mountain has many pits, caves and sinkholes, with easy to moderate one to two-day hikes.

 Feeling inspired?
-Discover our hiking trips in Croatia and other Croatian adventures.
+Discover our hiking trips in Croatia and other Croatian tours and trips.